flexn-io/renative/README.md

 #### Run on Device

-IMPORTANT: before you run ReNativeapp on the actual iOS device you MUST:
+IMPORTANT: before you run ReNative app on the actual iOS device you MUST:

 1. Have ios device connected on the same network as your dev machine
 2. Have ios developer account properly configured with ability to generate provisioning profiles dynamically (Dynamic Signing)